-What follows below is an annotated list of resources and recommended reading for ex-Evangelicals, other ex-fundamentalists, and survivors of spiritual abuse and religious trauma, categorized as “Recommended Websites and Blogs,” “Podcasts and Performances,” “Online Discussion Groups, Support Groups, and Forums,” “Advocacy Groups and Conferences,” and “Resources for Evangelicals in Your Life Facing Domestic or Extreme Spiritual Abuse.”
+What follows below is an annotated list of resources and recommended reading for ex-evangelicals, other ex-fundamentalists, and survivors of spiritual abuse and religious trauma.
+I’ve organized these resources into the following categories: “Recommended Websites and Blogs,” “Online Discussion Groups, Support Groups, and Forums,” “Podcasts and Performances,” “Advocacy Groups and Conferences,” and “Resources for Evangelicals in Your Life Facing Domestic Violence or Extreme Spiritual Abuse.”

 I launched this page on June 15, 2017, and I will continue to update it as possible.
-At the moment, it is mostly geared toward ex-Evangelicals and progressive Christians (with some resources meant to help those still in Evangelicalism to take steps out of highly abusive situations).
-I would like to add more resources related to leaving traditionalist Catholicism, ultra-Orthodox Judaism (currently I am able to recommend Footsteps), conservative Islam, Jehovah’s Witnesses, Mormonism, and perhaps other religions as well, but I have not personally lived them and so am less familiar with what’s available.
+I last updated the page on May 24, 2019.
+This resources list remains mostly geared toward exvangelicals (including nones and progressive believers).
+I also list some resources I cannot fully endorse but that may help those still in evangelicalism to take steps out of highly abusive situations.
+At some point in the future I would like to add more resources related to leaving traditionalist Catholicism, ultra-Orthodox Judaism (currently I am able to recommend Footsteps), conservative Islam (I currently list Polite Conversations with Eiynah), Jehovah’s Witnesses, Mormonism (currently I include The How-To Heretic podcast), and perhaps other religions as well, but I have not personally lived them and so am less familiar with what’s available.
 Please don’t hesitate to contact me with suggestions, but do also understand that it may take me some time to vet them.

-I also hope to add a section for local in-person ex-Evangelical and ex-fundamentalist support groups, as I think having such groups would be valuable and meet a need not served by atheist and “freethinking” groups.
+I also hope to add a section for local in-person exvie (an abbreviation for ex-evangelical that is gaining currency) and ex-fundamentalist support groups, as I think having such groups would be valuable and meet a need not served by atheist and “freethinking” groups.
 Those who have survived religious fundamentalism have a unique set of experiences that those who have not lived fundamentalism generally do not understand or relate to.
 Connecting with other ex-fundamentalists can thus be healing, whether or not those others have left religion altogether or found a way forward in a progressive religious group.

 MarleneWinell.Net and ValerieTarico.com – Dr. Marlene Winell literally wrote the book on religious trauma, and also coined the term.
 Many survivors of abusive forms of religion emerge with a type of PTSD specific to our experience of leaving fundamentalism.
 Winell’s work is immensely helpful for those of us in this situation.
 Dr. Valerie Tarico, who has written for the popular press about Winell’s work, is another important advocate for those who have abandoned conservative religion and who has written a book about her current take on her old Evangelical beliefs.
 Her approach might be described as close to that of New Atheism (an approach I have issues with, and yet I find Tarico’s work valuable).
 Tarico frequently focuses on women’s issues.